FORMiND-Lab/formind-lab/content/authors/yi_ding/_index.md

   - Students
 ---

-Xudong Hu is a recent graduate from the School of Electrical Engineering at Southeast University and will pursue Ph.D. at the School of Integrated Circuits, Southeast University, under the supervision of Prof. Min Li starting in Fall 2025.
+Ding Yi is currently a sophomore student at the College of Integrated Circuit, Southeast University.
+He is determined to conduct research in the fields of formal hardware verification and AI for EDA/Design under the supervision of Professor Li Min.

-My current research focuses on the following areas: **Hardware Formal Verification** and **AI4EDA**.